What to Expect

 This won’t be your typical camp food!
 Our camp chefs work hard to create menus that are filled with healthy, diverse menus that are super tasty to boot!
 We’ll have meals that are a twist on old camp classics, but with upgrades for our adult palettes.

-At Camp Nai Nai Nai Texas all meals and snacks are Kosher-Style (no milk and meat together).
+At Camp Nai Nai Nai East all meals and snacks are Glatt Kosher.
 Our culinary team will work with each camper to ensure that any dietary restrictions are accounted for.
 Gluten-free?
-Strict Kosher?
-Vegan?
-Vegetarian?
-Other?
 No problem.
 Not so great with dairy?
 You’ll be great with the options at camp!
 You’ll have the opportunity to indicate your dietary restrictions when completing your registration form and if we have any questions for you, we’ll be in touch ahead of camp so we can make sure you’re well taken care of during the weekend.

-Camp Specialists are outstanding Jewish educators who come from all over the country to lead our activities and programs, using their unique passion (be it dance, art, theater science, singing, or yoga) to explore Jewish identity, build Jewish community, and demonstrate that there are many ways to NAI!
+Camp Specialists are outstanding Jewish Young Adults who come from all over the country to lead our activities and programs, using their unique passion (be it dance, art, theater science, singing, or yoga) to explore Jewish identity, build Jewish community, and demonstrate that there are many ways to NAI!

-Camp Nai Nai Nai TX is based at Greene Family Camp in Bruceville, TX.
-Though you’re close to the outside world, sprawling open fields, and starry skies will fool you otherwise.
+Camp Nai Nai Nai East is based at Capital Camps & Retreat Center in Waynesboro, PA.
+Though you’re close to the outside world, the rolling Catoctin Mountains, sprawling open fields, and starry skies will fool you otherwise.

 Arrival and check-in at camp is on Friday 2:00-4:00 PM.
 Don’t be late – once everyone arrives, we’ll be closing the camp gate for the weekend!
-On Sunday, campers can expect to depart from camp at around 1:30 PM.
+On Monday, campers can expect to depart from camp around 2 PM.
 Transportation is not included in the registration cost but below are several great options!